Video Processing Checklists

 Examples:

-- Then, cut it with OOB (Opening Break Bumper) and proceed to the introduction, followed by the entire video.
+- Then, cut it with an Opening Bumper (company logo with music) and proceed to the main video.

-- Watch the first 45 seconds of this video to see what it should look like.
+Here's an example video (watch the first 45 seconds of this video) to see what it should look like.